spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/README.md

-## Mount the data drive
+## Attach an new data disk

-1. Connect to the Linux VM to mount the new disk https://learn.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal?tabs=ubuntu
+1. Use the portal to attach a data disk to a Linux VM https://learn.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal?tabs=ubuntu

+### Find the disk

-We mounted it above with Bicep
+We attached it above with Bicep, now find the disk, prepare it, mount and verify it

 ``` bash
 # 1 Find the disk